 Wind turbines interfere with nature, just like the construction of road links and the use of land for modern agriculture.
 Therefore, the consequences for local wildlife must be carefully assessed.
 However, the alternatives to wind energy such as coal mining and unabated climate change continue to pose the greatest threat to Germany's biodiversity.
-One thing is clear: Wind energy and nature conservation are not mutually exclusive.
+One thing is clear: wind energy and nature conservation are not mutually exclusive.
 This is guaranteed by nature conservation audits in the regional assessment and approval procedures for wind farms.
 The Federal Nature Conservation Act defines legal standards for interventions in nature and the protection of wild animals.
 Almost every project nowadays is accompanied by species protection studies and environmental impact assessments.
 This involves a thorough examination of whether the planned site is home to protected species of birds and bats.
-Unoccupied bird nests must also be taken into account, as it is considered probable that temporarily unoccupied breeding grounds and hunting grounds will be reused by the animals at a later time.
+Unoccupied bird nests must also be taken into account, as it is considered probable that temporarily unoccupied breeding grounds and hunting grounds will be reused by the animals at a later date.
 In any case, important species protection areas are not included in the choice of wind power locations.
+Overall, 98 percent of the total area of the Federal Republic of Germany will continue to not be available for wind farming.

-Furthermore, project planners of wind turbines often commit themselves to compensatory measures for the protection of birds and bats, such as the creation of biotopes protected areas.
+Furthermore, project planners of wind turbines often commit themselves to compensatory and replacement measures for the protection of birds and bats.
 In some cases, such measures have even led to an improvement in the living conditions of the animals and their populations have grown in parallel with the expansion of wind energy.
 All 25 species of bats native to Germany are strictly protected under the Federal Nature Conservation Act.
 They are subject to the rules on special species protection.
 If there is still an acute danger during high frequency flying times, the wind turbines are temporarily switched off.
 The development and testing of such algorithms are mostly based on federal research projects and innovations by wind turbine manufacturers.
 Practice also shows that the risk of collision is overestimated.
-The swept area of a modern rotor is above the flight altitude of most animals.
-Birds flying in high altitudes however, are aware of rotor blades and swerve them according to longterm monitoring studies.64
+The swept area of a modern rotor is above the flight altitude of most animals.54

-Compensation for interventions in nature To compensate for interventions in nature and the landscape, many ecological projects are implemented, such as planting flowering meadows and orchards (1), placing nestboxes (2), creating biotopes (3) or supporting ecological forest conversion and afforestation (4).
-Wind farms in conservation areas remain taboo.
+Compensation for interventions in nature

+To compensate for interventions in nature and the landscape, many ecological projects are implemented, such as planting flowering meadows and orchards (1), placing nestboxes (2), creating biotopes (3) or supporting ecological forest conversion and afforestation (4).

+Wind farms in nature reserves remain taboo.